thisMicki/BrackenFavRoom/publish/README.md

 ##

 <h5>Everything should be fixed and working now.
-If you find any issues or mod incompatibilitys, please report them on the Github page.
+If you find any issues or mod incompatibilitys or have an idea for this mod, please tell me about it on the Github page.
 Thanks!</h5>